juliangruber/net-connect/Readme.md

 var con = connect({ host: '1.2.3.4', port: 1337 });

 // { address, port }
-var con = connect({ address: '1.2.3.4', port: 1337 });
+// this is what you get from server.address() var con = connect({ address: '1.2.3.4', port: 1337 });
 ```